squaredup/terraform-provider-squaredup/docs/resources/dashboard_image.md

 page_title: "squaredup_dashboard_image Resource - squaredup"
 subcategory: ""
 description: |-
-  SquaredUp Dashboard Image resource allows you to upload an image to a dashboard tile.
+  SquaredUp Dashboard Image resource allows you to upload an image for use in the Image tile.
 ---

 # squaredup_dashboard_image (Resource)

-SquaredUp Dashboard Image resource allows you to upload an image to a dashboard tile.
+SquaredUp Dashboard Image resource allows you to upload an image for use in the Image tile.

 ## Example Usage